-Related party transactions are stated within note 15 of the financial statements of this report, on page 52
+Related party transactions are stated within note 32 of the financial statements of this report, on pages 85 to 86.

 Credit and loan facilities, guarantees and sureties

 Metropol financing

 On 25 January 2010 the Company announced that its Hungarian subsidiary Cap East Kft, which owns the Metropol office building in Budapest, had signed a credit facility for €3.1 million with FHB Kereskedelmi Bank Zft.
 This loan will be utilised as working capital for operations and to fund the development of its portfolio.